Skiing and Snowboarding Starts 11/23 in West Virginia

 The snowmakers at all the state’s ski resorts can produce manmade snow whenever temperatures permit, allowing the industry’s unsung heroes to cover the slopes for skiers and snowboarders.
 When snowmaking conditions are at their best (in the low teens), over 20,000 tons of snow is being produced in West Virginia per hour, enough snow to cover 20 football fields with a foot of snow each hour.

-The West Virginia Ski Areas Association again this season is offering a program to attract young skiers into the winter sport.
-The program allows any child in the 4th or 5th grade to ski or snowboard for FREE.
+The West Virginia Ski Areas Association again this year is offering a program that will allow any child in the 4th or 5th grade to ski or snowboard for FREE.
 All of West Virginia’s ski areas, Canaan Valley, Oglebay, Snowshoe, Timberline and Winterplace are accepting the association’s Ski Free 4th and 5th Grade Passport Program.

-The Passport may be used to obtain one three (3) Junior lift tickets at participating resorts during the 2020-2021 season.
-Benefits determined by each ski resort.
+The Passport may be used to obtain up to three (3) Junior lift tickets at participating resorts during the 2022-2023 season and one rental.
+Resort benefits are determined by each ski resort.

-The ski and snowboard season traditionally, weather permitting, continues from now through early April.
+The ski and snowboard season traditionally, weather permitting, continues from this point through the end of March.
 The five-month long ski season in West Virginia has an estimated economic impact of over $250 million and 5,000 jobs at the resorts and other related companies.